BIGJRA/BIGJRA.github.io/rejuv.md

 shopping spree!
 Add Gible to your party and fly to Yui's Ranch, enter GDC, then go to the shopping district and into the store.

-Shopping District Mall 5F Vendor 1
+Shopping District Mall 5F Shop 1

 *Occa Berry* $3000